Tulkiyan: House

 As in Waterhouse's other domestic designs, the dominant, all embracing roof is a considerable technical achievement dominating the building.
 It broods over the general mass of the house unifying all its separate parts.
 Waterhouse wrote: 'The cast shadow on rough cast or brick broken by the light on glass and shutter is most beautiful, and the unifying value of the shadow is very great Balconies and verandahs should either be absorbed within the structural bounding lines of the mass, or be large enough to avoid that meagre and disjointed appearance so detrimental to the design, and should provide sufficient space for living or sleeping and out accommodation now so customary.'

 The principal wall material unlike many of Waterhouse's contemporary designs is a dark mahogany/brown brick combined with beautiful red/brown plane tiles and gables which are heavily half-timbered and pargetted with rough cast.
 Interestingly, Waterhouse was to choose a similar brick when he built his own house "The Gables" in Neutral Bay - between 1920 and 1923.
 The tall chimneys have their own gabled roofs and are almost a trademark of a Waterhouse design from this period.
 The large semi-circular arch which defined the front verandah of Tulkiyan echoes a favourite architectural motif of the great American architect, Henry Hobson Richardson.

 All the outdoor spaces are nicely "absorbed" into the mass.
 Each room has an adjacent outdoor space with the necessary requisite for "sleeping out".

 The house is approached from a side entrance porch into a large entry and stair hall around which radiate the principal ground floor rooms.
 To the right through sliding doors is the morning room with a small ingle and a picturesque window seat in a projecting bay.

 A door opens onto an ample verandah enclosed by a large semi-circular arch.
 To the left of the morning room through sliding doors and behind the verandah is the living room, behind this again is the dining room again entered by sliding doors and opening onto a loggia.
 This flow of space from room to room was an innovation used often by Waterhouse in his designs.

 Directly behind the Entrance Hall is situated the kitchen with a clever pass door and washroom under the stair landing to allow the maid to answer the front door.
-The rear of the house is occupied by service rooms and maid quarters which surprisingly have the best aspect and views.
+The rear of the house is occupied by service rooms and maid quarters.